utah-cs4470-sp23/class/assignment4/README.md

 flatten it, and then typecheck the (now flattened) AST a second time in order to catch flattener bugs.
 However, depending on how you have structured your compiler, it may not be convenient to typecheck twice.
-Therefore we are permitting a differnt option where your compiler supports two different modes.
+Therefore we are permitting a different option where your compiler supports two different modes.
 First, when your compiler gets the `-t` option, it typechecks the AST and prints it in s-expression form as describe below.
 Second, when it gets the `-f` option, it